Kristijan Golubović: 1990s

 In the early morning hours of Sunday, February 25, 1990, Golubović was one of the perpetrators of an infamous act of violence in Belgrade's Hotel Mažestik.
 Along with his best friend at the time Dragan "Gagi" Nikolić, a heavily armed Golubović burst into the hotel's disco bar looking for a rival gangster.
 Since they did not find him, 24-year-old Nikolić and 20-year-old Golubović shot up and ransacked the place, destroying it in the process before fleeing the scene.
 Since the hotel's disco bar was a favorite mobster hangout, the incident gained them notoriety with the authorities, considering that many prominent and powerful mob figures were present to witness the shooting of bottles and furniture.

 To escape prosecution in Serbia, Golubović went back to Germany, but soon found himself serving a three-year sentence in Düsseldorf on an armed robbery charge from a few years earlier.
 Due to being underage when the robbery was committed, he served the sentence in a juvenile prison.
 In 1993, German authorities extradited Golubović back to Serbia where he was wanted for a variety of criminal acts from the 1988–1990 period.

 He is well known for telling tall tales about people no longer here to defend themselves.
 He is a long time friend of Milorad Ulemek and has maintained relations with Arkan through him.
 The story Golobović claims is true, that Ulemek sent him to Erdut to the headquarters of the Serbian Volunteer Guard (Arkanovi Tigrovi), where he was asked to fight for them, but declined.
 Then he went as far as to say that Ražnatović asked Golubović to assassinate Serbian politician Vojislav Šešelj, but he refused.

-Golubović married Danijela Đukić and had a son Lazar with her while in Belgrade.

 On July 23, 1994, Golubović had an altercation with Milorad Majkić, owner of Casino Aleksandar at Čumićevo sokače.
 Majkić claimed Golubović tried to extort DM 10,000 from him.

 Golubović left Serbia for Greece to avoid prison.
 There he became the worker of a former Yugoslav group that worked in Athens.

 Golubović was featured in a 1996 documentary about Serbia's underworld called Vidimo se u čitulji that was filmed between 1994 and 1996.
 He is one of only a few individuals, out of dozens featured in the film, still alive today.